EC: Strong growth momentum in Cyprus

 Article Source: www.stockwatch.com.cy

-- University of Cyprus revises 2017 growth forecast upwards to 3.6%
+- EBRD revises Cyprus’s growth forecast to 3.2%